Pyramid-Systems-Inc/Myriad-Mind/doc/ARCHITECTURE.md

 5. **Graph Registration**: Automatic registration of new agent and concept relationships
 6. **Collaboration**: New agents immediately participate in the collaborative network

-This represents the **world's first implementation of genuine biomimetic neurogenesis** in AI - the system literally grows new specialized capabilities like a biological brain.
+This enables the system to grow specialized capabilities at runtime.

 ---